Naniyule/landing_page/README.md

 ## Copyright and license Information

-This project is licensed under the [GPG] License.
+This project is licensed under the [MIT] License.
 You can freely use and modify this project.

-Copyright © 2022 Sydney Wanjohi
+Copyright © 2022 Sydney Wanjohi.